Github11200/Blog/README.md

 # Blog
-This is a simple blog for computer studies created using Next.JS.
+This is a simple blog for computer studies created using React JS.